 Then take these monthly goals and turn them into weekly and daily tasks.

-If you want to learn how to take your big goals and turn them into actionable mini-steps I’d recommend getting the printable Slay Your Goals Planner.
+If you want to learn how to take your big goals and turn them into actionable mini-steps I’d recommend getting the printable Go For Your Dreams Planner

 19. TIME BLOCK